deno-plc/vite-plugin-deno/README.md

 ## `node_modules`

-This plugin works without `node_modules` most of the time, but in some cases this directory is required to make thins work.
+This plugin works without `node_modules` most of the time, but in some cases this directory is required to make things work.

 There are various reasons why a dependency has to reside in `node_modules`.
 The most popular reasons are the Babel and